jsafrane/scratch/csi-inline-volumes.md

 	Driver string
   }
   ```
 * `PodSecurityPolicy` must be extended to allow users to use in-line volumes with no prefixes.
-This prevents users from stealing data from Secrets-like ephemeral volumes inlined in pods.
+This prevents users from stealing data from Secrets-like ephemeral volumes inlined in pods by guessing volume ID of someone else.
     ```
    type PodSecurityPolicySpec struct {
 	  // <snip>